 The topics I work on are diverse (biology, ecology, finance privately) but they share one common goal: interpret data to understand processes.
 I often contribute to specific tasks within a project and sometimes I manage the entire process from data to insights (i.e., scientific publication).
 In all cases, I focus on providing a concise solution specifically tailored to the project and your needs.
-This may include experimental design, data analytics, scientific software development, scientific writing, and preparing a data management plan for SNSF grants.
+This may include experimental design, data analytics, scientific writing, and preparing a data management plan for SNSF grants.
 In addition, I also offer customized training and teaching.

 The success of a scientific project critically depends on the design of the experiments.
 Often, this requires a good understanding of the technology employed and experience with the analysis of the data produced by it.
 I can directly design experiments involving omics (e.g., RNA-Seq, BS-Seq, and ChIP-Seq) and I maintain active contacts with academic experts for more general experimental designs (e.g., ecological field experiments).